 - Directly shape the New Zealand blockchain agenda and calendar of activities;

-- Participate (at discounted costs) in activities throughout the year, both domestically
+- Participate (at discounted costs) in activities throughout the year, both domestically and internationally;

 - Have promotional opportunities for yourself and your business in relevant activities and events;